kylechuu/patent-infrigement-check/README.md

 2. **MongoDB Connection**:
-   - MongoDB Compass should be configured to connect locally on the specified URI.
+   - MongoDB Compass should be configured to connect on the specified URI.
    - Ensure the MongoDB server is running and accessible from the Docker container.

 ## Docker Setup